1c7/English-Computer-Science-Book-Recommend/README.md

 <br/>
 ### 1. "Grokking Algorithms An illustrated guide for programmers and other curious people"
+about 200 page
 [Data structure and Algorithm]
 https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230

 ### My Review
 Very easy to understand, a lot of cartoon drawing , example and analogy.
 Best algorithm book I have read so far, other book just tedious, too much detail about math and just dull.
-This book use Python. about 200 page, I finally understand how BFS work.
+This book use Python.
+I finally understand how BFS work.
 __If you are beginner on Data structure and Algorithm, this definitely should be your first book (instead of CLRS)__

 ### My Summary